ejwillemse/BAN313/chapter4.md

 *** =instructions

+* I have not have completed all the prescribed preparation material, as listed in the 7 tasks above, or have not read all the instructions on this page.

 * I confirm that I have completed the prescribed preparation material, as listed in the 7 tasks above, and have read **ALL** the instructions on this page carefully.

-Note that if you have not completed the prescribed preparation material you may not be able to complete this Chapter.
-Further, you will **NOT** receive any assistance from the lab lecturer and assistants on any issues covered in the preparation material.

 *** =hist